Jagan-18/Docker_End-To_End_Notes/Day03/README.md

 ## Introduction to Docker Containers

 Containers are stateless by nature, meaning if a container is deleted, all data within it is lost.
 This is where data persistence comes into play, ensuring your data remains intact even if the container is removed.
-We achieve this through Volumes and Bind Mounts.
+We achieve this through **Volumes** and **Bind Mounts**.

 ## Understanding Data Persistence